notebrr/typescript-exam-frontend/README.md

-We are building a website that allows users to search for movies and view details about them.
+**We are building a website that allows users to search for movies and view details about them.
 Admin can do the same + add movies and delete them.
-GET /movies?title=: returns a list of movies that match the title
+GET /movies?title=: returns a list of movies that match the title.**

 {
   "id": 1,